rawitat/gtypist_lessons/programming_quotes.typ

 I:Paul Graham, "Hackers & Painters: Big Ideas from the Computer Age" S:Object-Oriented programming offers a sustainable way to write spaghetti code.
  :It lets you accrete programs as a series of patches.

+I:Alan Kay
+S:I invented the term 'Object-Oriented', and I can tell you I did not :have C++ in mind.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU